drupalsocialinitiative/social_auth_facebook/README.txt

 is very flexible.

 When the user opens the /user/login/facebook link, it automatically takes user to Facebook for authentication.
-Google then returns the user to Drupal site.
+Facebook then returns the user to Drupal site.
 If we have an existing Drupal user with the same email address provided by Facebook, that user is logged in.
 Otherwise a new Drupal user is created.